Côte Chalonnaise: Grapes and wines

 The principal grapes of the Côte Chalonnaise are the same major grapes found throughout Burgundy — Pinot noir and Chardonnay.
 Additionally there is significant plantings of Aligoté around the town of Bouzeron.
 Other minor grapes of the region include Gamay, Melon de Bourgogne, Pinot blanc and Pinot gris (known locally as Pinot Beurot).
 The Gamay that is grown here is often blended with lower quality Pinot noir to make Bourgogne Passe-Tout-Grains.
 In addition to still wine production, a sizable amount of sparkling wine is also produced.
 The wines of the Côte Chalonnaise are often very fruit-forward in their youth.
 The white wines of the region are characterized by their toasty, smokey notes due to fermentation in oak barrels.

 Wine expert Jancis Robinson describes them as "country cousins" in contrast to the more well known wines of the Côte d'Or but praises the wines for their usefulness as early drinking wines that usually do not require much aging.
 Rather than compare them to the Côte d'Or, wine expert Tom Stevenson recommends thinking of the wines of the Côte Chalonnaise as more of a better quality Mâconnais than a lower quality Côte de Beaune.
 Master of Wine Mary Ewing-Mulligan praises the wines of the Côte Chalonnaise for their relative affordability in contrast to the wines of the Côte d'Or.
 She describes the red wines as being on par with some of the lower village appellations of the Côte d'Or, having less complex aromas and earthier flavors.
 The lower cost of the wines leads to their regular appearance on restaurant wine lists.
+Located in the south of Cote D'Or not mainly outside France.
+Wines are made up of Chardonney and Pinot Grigio which are mainly fruity in their youth.